Take some retirement inspiration from celebrities. They don't give in to a dull life in retirement, and neither should you.

-He has been enjoying the laid-back island life from a home he bought in the private gated community of Lyford Cay in western Nassau in the 1980s.
+He has been enjoying the laid-back island life from a home he bought in the 1980s in the private gated community of Lyford Cay in western Nassau.

 One-bedroom apartments in the city center rent for an average of under $1,000 a month, Numbeo says, and you can get one farther out for less than $750.
 Buying a property for $500,000 gets you permanent residency.